NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air quality.

 Spider Plant (aka Airplane Plant)

-The spider plant is an easy care classic, grown as a houseplant for decades.
+A classic, spider plant care is easy, and one reason “spiders” have been growing in homes as indoor plants for decades.
 In temperate climates, these plants can grow outdoors as a ground cover.

 There are several varieties offering solid green leaves or variegated varieties in green and white or green and cream-colored shades.
 These pretty plants are an excellent choice for hanging baskets, and they propagate on their own by sending out cute little plantlets on the ends of long, arching stems.